Brad Parscale replaced as Trump's campaign manager

 Thursday, 16 July 2020 ()

-Brad Parscale was reportedly blamed by Mr Trump's inner circle for a botched rally in Oklahoma.
+Brad Parscale was reportedly blamed by Mr Trump's inner circle for a poorly attended rally in Oklahoma.

 |